 Leak testing shall be performed using procedures approved by the CNSC and be done by suitably qualified persons approved by the Radiation Safety Committee.
-Specific testing procedures shall be developed for each individual source based on the manufacturer's instructions for conducting leak testing and the requirements established by the CNSC [See CNSC document REGDOC-1.6.1, App AA].
+Specific testing procedures shall be developed for each individual source based on the manufacturer's instructions for conducting leak testing and the requirements established by the CNSC [See CNSC document "Regulatory Expectations for Leak Testing of Sealed Sources", dated February 7, 2011].
 The Radiation Safety Officer shall maintain a list of sources requiring leak testing and shall coordinate the testing at the required frequency.